Princewil/flutter_paystack_plus/README.md

 ## Getting started

+Before getting started, ensure you have succesfully created an account on paystack and you have your public key ready.
+Vist https://paystack.com to setup your account.

 1. Create a file on your web folder and call it "paystack_interop.js"

 2. Copy and paste the code below on the created folder